 When you're a low-budget independent filmmaker, finding the right audience seems impossible.
-What's more, you don't have the budget or the resources to make a trailer that tells the story you want and has that big-budget trailer aesthetic.
+What's more, you don't have the budget or the time to make a trailer that tells the story you want and has that big-budget trailer aesthetic.

 I get it.
 I've been there.
 And my clients have had similar challenges.